karakays/reverse-interview/README.md

 # The Role

-- What's the on-call plan/schedule? (what's the pay for standby and call-out)
-- What are the tasks I would do on a usual day?
+- What type of tech roles are in the company?
-- Are there any specific goals for me?
-- What's the junior/senior balance of the team? (and are there plans to change it)
+- What's the junior/senior balance of the development team? (and are there plans to change it)
 - What does the onboarding look like?
 - How much freedom for decision making do individual developers have?
-- What are the expected/core work hours?
 - What is your definition of success for this role?
 - What do you expect me to accomplish in the first 1 month/3 months?
 - How will you evaluate my performance at the end of the trial period?